arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 ### Infrastructure as Code

 - **Always validate before every deploy.** Run `aws cloudformation validate-template` before every `create-stack` or `update-stack`.
 It catches schema and reference errors without consuming any stack resources or incurring rollback wait times.
-- **Use `wait` commands in all automation.** Never assume a stack operation is complete.
-Always chain `create-stack` and `delete-stack` with the corresponding `wait` command in scripts and CI/CD pipelines to prevent race conditions.
+- **Use `wait` commands in all scripts.** Never assume a stack operation is complete.
+Always pair `create-stack` and `delete-stack` with the corresponding `wait` command.
+The wait command surfaces the terminal state -- `CREATE_COMPLETE` or `ROLLBACK_COMPLETE` -- so your script can take action rather than proceeding blindly.
-- **Filter `CREATE_FAILED` events immediately after any rollback.** Use `--query 'StackEvents[?ResourceStatus==\`CREATE_FAILED\`]'` to surface the exact failing resource and reason without reading the full event stream.
+- **Always query `CREATE_FAILED` events after any rollback.** Use `--query 'StackEvents[?ResourceStatus==\`CREATE_FAILED\`]'` to surface the exact failing resource and reason immediately rather than reading the full event stream.
-- **Treat `validate-template` success as necessary but not sufficient.** Schema validation does not test IAM execution permissions.
-A template that passes validation can still fail at deploy time if the executing principal lacks required actions on any resource type.
+- **`validate-template` passing is necessary but not sufficient.** Schema validation does not simulate the deploying principal's IAM permissions.
+A template can pass validation and fail deployment.
+Audit the executing principal's permissions against every IAM action each resource type requires before running `create-stack`.

 ### IAM and Permissions

-- **Know which IAM action each resource type requires.** Inline `Policies:` on `AWS::IAM::Role` requires `iam:PutRolePolicy`.
+- **Know the IAM action difference between inline policies and managed policies.** Inline `Policies:` on `AWS::IAM::Role` requires `iam:PutRolePolicy`.
 A standalone `AWS::IAM::ManagedPolicy` requires `iam:CreatePolicy` and `iam:AttachRolePolicy`.
-These are distinct, separately controlled IAM actions.
+These are distinct actions controlled separately.
-- **Prefer managed policies over inline policies in restricted environments.** Lab and enterprise environments with constrained IAM users are more likely to permit `iam:AttachRolePolicy` than `iam:PutRolePolicy`.
+- **Prefer managed policies in restricted environments.** Lab and enterprise environments are more likely to permit `iam:AttachRolePolicy` than `iam:PutRolePolicy`.
 Managed policies also support reuse across multiple roles.
-- **Scope SQS resource ARNs in managed policies.** Reference specific queue ARNs via `!GetAtt NautilusHighPriorityQueue.Arn` rather than `"Resource": "*"` to enforce least-privilege at the queue level.
+- **Scope SQS resources by ARN.** Use `!GetAtt NautilusHighPriorityQueue.Arn` instead of `"Resource": "*"` to enforce least-privilege at the individual queue level.

 ### Lambda Design

-- **Set the timeout to exceed the worst-case execution path with margin.** Calculate the maximum blocking I/O time across all code paths: two sequential SQS long-polls at `WaitTimeSeconds=3` each requires a minimum timeout above 6 seconds.
-Configure 10 seconds for a safe 4-second margin.
+- **Size the timeout against the worst-case execution path, not the happy path.** The timeout must exceed the maximum possible sum of all sequential blocking I/O operations.
+With `WaitTimeSeconds=3` and two possible sequential polls, the minimum safe timeout is above 6 seconds.
+Configure 10 seconds as the production baseline for this pattern.
-- **Use long-polling (`WaitTimeSeconds > 0`).** Long-polling reduces empty `ReceiveMessage` API calls, lowers SQS costs, and reduces end-to-end latency.
+- **Use long-polling (`WaitTimeSeconds > 0`).** Long-polling reduces the number of empty `ReceiveMessage` API calls, lowers SQS costs, and reduces end-to-end message latency compared to short-polling.
-- **Process one message per invocation.** `MaxNumberOfMessages=1` keeps execution time deterministic and makes timeout sizing straightforward.
+- **Process one message per invocation.** `MaxNumberOfMessages=1` keeps execution time deterministic and simplifies timeout sizing.

 ### AWS CLI

-- **Always verify the CLI version before scripting.** Run `aws --version` and use version-appropriate syntax.
-CLI v1 requires the output file as a positional argument.
-CLI v2 supports `--cli-binary-format raw-in-base64-out` for binary payload encoding.
+- **Verify the CLI version before writing invocation scripts.** Run `aws --version`.
+CLI v1 requires the output file as a positional argument and does not support `--cli-binary-format`.
+CLI v2 supports both syntaxes.
-- **Do not use Python `yaml` to validate CloudFormation templates.** The Python YAML parser does not support `!Ref`, `!GetAtt`, `!Sub`, or any other CloudFormation intrinsic tag.
-Always use `aws cloudformation validate-template`.
+- **Never use Python `yaml` to validate CloudFormation templates.** Python's `yaml.safe_load` will always fail on CloudFormation files that use intrinsic function tags.
+Use `aws cloudformation validate-template` exclusively.

 ### SNS and SQS

-- **Use message attributes for SNS filter policies, not message body content.** Filter policies apply to message attributes set at publish time.
-The `priority` attribute value routes messages to the correct queue without any body parsing.
+- **Route via message attributes, not message body.** SNS filter policies apply to message attributes set at `sns:Publish` time.
+This keeps routing logic cleanly separated from payload content.
-- **Understand the SNS-to-SQS delivery envelope.** When SNS delivers to SQS, the SQS message body is a JSON notification wrapper, not the raw publisher payload.
-The original message text lives in the inner `"Message"` field of that envelope.
+- **Expect the SNS notification envelope in SQS.** When SNS delivers to SQS, the SQS message body is a JSON object wrapping the original payload.
+The publisher's message is in the inner `"Message"` field.
+Application code must parse this envelope if it needs the raw string.

 ---

 ## Lessons Learned

-### 1. IAM Permission Scoping Fails at Provision Time, Not Runtime
+### 1. IAM Permission Gaps Surface at Provision Time, Not at validate-template Time

-The first deployment failed during CloudFormation stack provisioning because the executing IAM user lacked `iam:PutRolePolicy`.
-This is a silent permission gap in restricted environments: `validate-template` passes, `create-stack` is accepted, and the failure only appears in `describe-stack-events` after rollback.
-Always audit the executing principal's permissions against every IAM action that the template's resource types will require before deploying.
+The first deployment failed during CloudFormation provisioning because the lab IAM user lacked `iam:PutRolePolicy`.
+The template passed `validate-template` cleanly, `create-stack` was accepted with a StackId, and the 403 only appeared in `describe-stack-events` after the rollback. `validate-template` and IAM permission auditing are two completely separate gates -- passing the first does not guarantee passing the second.

-### 2. Lambda Timeout Must Be Sized Against the Full Execution Path, Not the Happy Path
+### 2. Lambda Timeout Must Be Calculated Against the Worst-Case Queue State, Not the Average Case

-The default 3-second Lambda timeout fails in the exact scenario the system was designed to handle: all high-priority messages consumed, one low-priority message remaining.
-The timeout must be calculated against the worst-case sum of all sequential blocking I/O operations, not just the fast path.
-A timeout that passes invocations 1 through 3 silently breaks on invocation 4 when queue state changes.

-### 3. AWS CLI Version Must Be Verified Before Writing Any Invocation Script

-The `--cli-binary-format raw-in-base64-out` flag produced four consecutive failures across all four initial Lambda invocation attempts, none of which reached Lambda at all.
-Verifying the CLI version with `aws --version` before scripting and using version-appropriate syntax would have eliminated this error entirely.
+The 3-second timeout worked perfectly for invocations 1, 2, and 3 -- all of which found a message in the high-priority queue within milliseconds.
+It failed on invocation 4 because the queue state changed: the high-priority queue was empty, forcing a full 3-second long-poll before the fallback.
+The timeout must be sized for the worst case the system will actually encounter in production -- not the case that happened to exist during initial testing.

+### 3. All Four Lambda Invocations Failed Before Reaching the API Due to a Single CLI Flag

+`--cli-binary-format raw-in-base64-out` caused four consecutive total failures.
+Zero of the four invocation attempts touched Lambda.
+Always verify `aws --version` before writing invocation scripts and test a single invocation interactively before scripting all four.

-### 4. CloudFormation YAML Is Not Standard YAML
+### 4. CloudFormation YAML Is Not Standard YAML -- Use the Right Parser for the Right Job

-CloudFormation YAML uses AWS-proprietary shorthand tags (`!Ref`, `!GetAtt`, `!Sub`, `!Select`, etc.) that are outside the YAML 1.1 specification.
-Python's `yaml.safe_load` is correct for standard YAML but will always raise `ConstructorError` on any CloudFormation template that uses these tags.
-This creates a false negative that can mislead developers into thinking the template is invalid when it is structurally correct.
+Python's `yaml.safe_load` is correct and sufficient for standard YAML but will always fail on CloudFormation templates that use `!Ref`, `!GetAtt`, `!Sub`, or any other intrinsic function tag.
+This produces a misleading false negative.
+The `aws cloudformation validate-template` command is the only correct tool for CloudFormation YAML validation.

-### 5. `validate-template` Success Does Not Validate IAM Execution Context

-CloudFormation validates template schema and resource reference correctness but has no visibility into whether the calling principal's IAM policies permit the underlying API calls those resources require.
-Schema validation and permission validation are entirely separate concerns.
-Both Error 2 (`ROLLBACK_COMPLETE`) and Error 3 (`iam:PutRolePolicy 403`) occurred on a template that passed `validate-template` with no warnings.
+### 5. `describe-stack-events` Filtered to `CREATE_FAILED` Is the Essential Post-Rollback Diagnostic

+The `ROLLBACK_COMPLETE` waiter error is generic.
+Without running `describe-stack-events` with the `CREATE_FAILED` filter, the actual cause -- `iam:PutRolePolicy` 403 -- would have been buried among dozens of rollback events.
+Filtering to `CREATE_FAILED` surfaces the exact resource, the exact action, the exact IAM principal, the Request ID, and the HandlerErrorCode in a single table row.

-### 6. SNS-to-SQS Delivery Wraps Messages in a Notification Envelope
+### 6. The SNS Notification Envelope Is the SQS Message Body -- Always

-The SQS message body received by Lambda is not the raw string passed to `sns:Publish`.
-It is a JSON object containing `Type`, `MessageId`, `TopicArn`, `Message`, `Timestamp`, `SignatureVersion`, `Signature`, `SigningCertURL`, `UnsubscribeURL`, and `MessageAttributes`.
-Application code that needs the original payload must parse the envelope and extract the `"Message"` field.
-This is documented AWS behavior and is visible in the Lambda output across all five successful invocations in this lab.
+In every successful invocation output, the Lambda return value contained the full SNS notification JSON as the message body -- not the raw string passed to `sns:Publish`.
+The original publisher string is the value of the `"Message"` key inside that envelope.
+Any downstream processing that treats the SQS body as the raw payload will need to parse the envelope first.

 ---

 ## Security Considerations

-- Scope `Resource` in the Lambda managed policy to the specific queue ARNs (`!GetAtt NautilusHighPriorityQueue.Arn` and `!GetAtt NautilusLowPriorityQueue.Arn`) rather than `"Resource": "*"`
+- Scope `Resource` in the Lambda managed policy to the specific queue ARNs (`!GetAtt NautilusHighPriorityQueue.Arn` and `!GetAtt NautilusLowPriorityQueue.Arn`) instead of `"Resource": "*"`
 - Enable SQS server-side encryption (SSE-SQS or SSE-KMS) for queues carrying sensitive payloads
-- Enable AWS CloudTrail in `us-east-1` to audit all `sns:Publish`, `lambda:InvokeFunction`, and `sqs:ReceiveMessage` API calls for compliance
+- Enable AWS CloudTrail in `us-east-1` to audit all `sns:Publish`, `lambda:InvokeFunction`, and `sqs:ReceiveMessage` API calls for compliance and forensics
-- Add a Dead Letter Queue (DLQ) to each SQS queue to capture messages that exceed the `maxReceiveCount`, preventing silent data loss on repeated processing failures
+- Add a Dead Letter Queue (DLQ) to each SQS queue to capture messages that exceed `maxReceiveCount`, preventing silent data loss on repeated processing failures
-- Restrict the SNS topic resource policy to known publisher ARNs; avoid `"Principal": "*"` in production topic policies
+- Restrict the SNS topic resource policy to known publisher ARNs -- avoid `"Principal": "*"` in production
 - Rotate lab IAM user credentials (`kk_labs_user_407114`) immediately after the lab session ends and revoke any persistent access keys

 ---

+## Author

+**Nautilus DevOps Team**
+Deployed: `Sun Mar 22 02:10 UTC 2026`
 Region: `us-east-1`
 Account: `691595780564`
 Stack: `nautilus-priority-stack`